Top tips for choosing a school

 - Research all school options before making your mind up

 Ofsted rating, academic results and opinions of other parents often influence choices.
-Though these can provide useful information, we would encourage you to think about your child, his or her needs and which schools they might be most suited to.
+Though these can provide useful information, we would encourage you to think about your child and their needs, and which schools they might be most suited to.

 The timing of the school day might be a factor, or length of lessons and access to breakfast & after school clubs.